Kaiyrly/GhostDelivery/README.md

 ### User Rating
 After an order is complete, users have the ability to rate the deliverer.
 If a user's rating is lower than 3, they are not allowed to place or take orders.
+Also, you can see your rating in the home page.

 ## Conclusion
 This documentation provides an overview of the features available in our web application.
 Please refer to the specific feature sections for detailed instructions and usage guidelines.